WebAssembly/profiles/proposals/profiles/Overview.md

 Part (1) and (3) will be part of a new Appendix section.
 Part (2) is applied throughout the main body of the spec.

+**Notes:**

-**Note:** This approach is intentionally designed to only support _restricting_ the language.
+(1) This approach is intentionally designed to only support _restricting_ the language.
 A language subset is not allowed to _modify_ the language in the sense of introducing dialects with new syntax or alternative behaviours!

+(2) Profiles are intended to be chosen _globally_ by an ecosystem.
+They are not meant to be selectable by individual producers.

+(3) Producers should view them solely as _restrictions_ to cope with, not as _guarantees_ to programmatically depend on (e.g., the absence of certain behaviours).
+This is so that (a) their code stays correct under any less restricted profile, and (b) their ecosystem remains free to extend its profile at a later point in time.

 ### Profile Markers